clareliguori/spinnaker-ecs-devel/README.md

 4. Access local deck on `localhost:9000`.
 Changes made & saved to your local app will prompt the app to refresh.

 NOTE: feature flags that would be set as environment variables on your development instance can be manually turned on/off in local deck by setting them in [`settings.js`](https://github.com/spinnaker/deck/blob/master/settings.js).

+## Troubleshooting

+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for instructions on how to debug common issues.